13 Startup Metrics to Keep a Pulse on Your Business

-Here are the 13 startup metrics you should track to measure the health of your business and ensure growth over the long haul!
+Here are 20 startup metrics your team should consider tracking to measure the health of your business from all angles.

 Revenue Metrics for Startups

 MRR, or Monthly Recurring Revenue, is the lifeblood of a SaaS startup.
-While the other startup metrics in this list are important, MRR is arguably the most important of all.
+While the other startup metrics on this list are important, MRR is arguably the most important of all.

-MRR doesn’t take into account new revenue expected to come from new customers.
-All you need to do to calculate it is multiply the number of monthly customers you have by the average monthly revenue per customer:
+MRR doesn’t take into account new revenue expected to come from new customers–just your existing ones.
+All you need to do to calculate your MRR is multiply the number of monthly customers you have by the average monthly revenue per customer:

-When calculating your MRR—or looking into a tool that does it for you, like Stripe—make sure you understand how the MRR is taken into account.
+When calculating your MRR—or referring to a tool that does it for you, like Stripe—make sure you understand how the MRR is taken into account.

 For example, some platforms may not consider coupon codes and discounts, while others do.

 So why is MRR so crucial for SaaS startups to track?
-On top of predicting your revenue and financial forecasting, MRR helps you read the pulse of your startup to see how well—or how poorly—you are doing.
+On top of predicting your revenue and financial forecasting, MRR helps you read the pulse of your startup to see how well—or how poorly—you are doing to build sustainable revenue growth.

-Based on your MRR, your growth rate, churn rate, and forecast future revenue using Finmark.
+Based on your MRR, you can monitor your growth rate, churn rate, and forecast future revenue using Finmark.

 Your burn rate is your monthly negative free cash flow.